Miteshryp/ecs-rust/notes.md

-# Resources
+# RESOURCES
 Resources are just components in the world which do not have any parent entity.
-These 'resources' will have to be identified by a special `ResourceId` since they do not have any parents.

-Since they are also independent, we do not need to enforce their storage in a contiguous memory block, and hence can be stored in hashmaps (or sparsesets in bevy) to store the Resources.
+Since they are independent, we do not need to enforce their storage in a contiguous memory block, and hence they can be stored in hashmaps (or sparsesets in bevy) to store the Resources.

 Just like components can be fetched using the id of the entity they are attached to, resources will be fetched using the Type of Resource required.
-We also need to keep checks in place to ensure that there are not more than one instance of a single resource type.
+We also need to keep checks in place to ensure that there is never more than one instance of a single resource type.